z-open/zerv-ng-sync/README.md

 The subscription returns an array or object instance that remains in sync.

 ### Pre-Requisite:
-The backend must run the socketio-sync middleware, which is a feature of the socketio-api middleware.
+The backend must run the zerv-sync middleware, which is a feature of the zerv middleware.

 Publications to subscribe to are defined on the server.